-State use tax applies to all products and services when the applicable sales tax is not collected.
+South Dakota state and municipal use tax applies to all products and services when the applicable sales tax is not collected.

 - The use tax rate is the same as the sales tax rate.
 The use tax is due on the purchase price, including freight and handling charges. - Use tax is due in the filing period in which the product or service is received. - Use tax is also due on supplies taken out of retail inventory for the business's use. - The tax rate is based on the location where the product or service is used.